 NYK has an Ethics & Compliance Hotline for reports and consultations — not only for internal reports but also reports on human rights, discrimination, harassment, fraud, unethical or unlawful conduct, and improper employee conduct in business activities.
 This hotline allows the company to prevent or correct problems, and to quickly take appropriate remedial action.

 The hotline is available to all NYK Group employees at all times via telephone or email, and is designed to protect confidentiality and anonymity and allow direct consultation with external lawyers.

 NYK has published its latest Modern Slavery and Human Trafficking Statement in response to the UK Modern Slavery Act 2015.

 Please see the below link for details.

-Nippon Yusen Kabushiki Kaisha Slavery and Human Trafficking Statement for FY 2015
+Nippon Yusen Kabushiki Kaisha Slavery and Human Trafficking Statement

 Human Rights Due Diligence Workshop